 A kitten should stay with his mother until a minimum of 10 weeks, but preferably 12 weeks.
-Even though kittens are relatively independent by 8-10 weeks and can survive without their mother, there are health and social benefits to staying with the mother and siblings.
+Even though kittens are relatively independent by 8-10 weeks and can survive without their mother.

 4-5 weeks – Kittens begin eating small amounts of food (which should be soft, such as canned), but, they are still very much dependent on their mother’s milk.

 6-8 weeks – Kittens are now eating 4 small meals a day, but still nursing from mum.

 9-12 weeks – Some kittens may still be nursing at this age, but can survive without her milk.
 Nursing is mostly for comfort.

 Kittens learn cat behaviour from their mum and their brothers and sisters.
 This includes body language, grooming, litter box habits, how to play and boundaries.
 There is no better way to learn these skills from family members.
 Have you ever watched littermates playing?
 They are rough and tumble, but if a kitten pushes a sibling, or mum too far, they will be quickly put in their place with a swipe, a bite or a hiss.

 Not all cats removed from mum grow into adults who have bad habits, but to reduce your chances, and raise a well-rounded kitten, plenty of time with mum, siblings, and humans is an absolute must.